 It is imperative that the ADVP identify any existing or forthcoming reviews of legislation and policy that may affect its priority areas of work.
 Close contact with the organisations such as those listed above help facilitate this important aspect of the trade body’s work.

 Our members provide electronic validation solutions to a range of sectors.
 These include:

 - The Construction Sector

 - Financial Services relating to KYC and AML solutions

 Much of the influence the ADVP brings to bear in its areas of focus with all agencies it interacts with, will be created by the sector analysis it is able to provide to support its position.
 The number and types of false identity documents found across its areas of work could be very important in some of the legislation/policy reviews it gets involved with.

 Once the scope of data that can be collected is known, the resulting analysis where possible, is shared with relevant agencies in exchange for reciprocal information that could enhance the service of the ADVP members.

-Regular contact with Amberhill and other intelligence gathering teams / agencies across the ADVP areas of interest considerably help this aspect of the trade body work.
+Regular contact with law enforcement, including Amberhill and other intelligence gathering teams / agencies across the ADVP areas of interest considerably help this aspect of the trade body work.